berrli/GPU_Training/README.md

 # GPU Training Course

+This repository contains all of the materials for the running of a GPU Training Course.

 # Installation Instructions

 The following provides the steps that are required to install the necessary compilers and packages to engage with the material in this course.